[Virtual Event] Unifying infra and app promotions with Spacelift, OpenTofu, and Kargo

 2. Multicloud deployment

-You can use Terraform to make multi-cloud deployments in the same state file.
+You can use Terraform to make multicloud deployments in the same state file.
 You simply repeat the same steps for the second cloud provider.
-By using multicloud, you avoid vendor lock-in, enhance redundancy, and optimize costs.
+Multicloud reduces vendor lock-in, improves redundancy, and gives you cost leverage across providers.

 Here is an example that handles the creation of a VPC in AWS and a virtual network in Azure: